clintcarter1999/JokesAPI/README.md

 	[https://docs.datalust.co/docs/using-serilog](https://docs.datalust.co/docs/using-serilog)
 	[https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/](https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/)

+**NOTE**:
+*I have years of experience supporting enterprise software.
+This has taught me to be a defensive logger.
+I like to log as much potentially helpful information as possible/allowed without degrading performance where possible.
+However, it also allows our company to provide solutions for customers faster.*

+## Localization Consideration
+I used a lot of hard-coded strings in this example.
+It is not localizable at this point.

 ## Testing Considerations
-Manual testing using Postman and Swagger are useful for quick testing of API.
-However, it doesn't fit in the continuous integration pipeline.
-My goal is to understand the new Microsoft.AspNetCore.Mvc.Testing package.
-That will have to wait as I am out of time for this first release.
+I used Postman and Swagger for manual testing of the API.
+My goal is to understand the new Microsoft.AspNetCore.Mvc.Testing package which would fit into the CI/CD pipeline.
+That will have to wait...I am out of time for this first release.
 It's now in the backlog :(

 Quick Exerpt of the article referenced below:
 *"...The release of ASP.NET Core 2.1 introduced a handy new package in  [Microsoft.AspNetCore.Mvc.Testing](https://blogs.msdn.microsoft.com/webdev/2018/03/05/asp-net-core-2-1-0-preview1-functional-testing-of-mvc-applications).
 Its primary goal is streamlining end-to-end MVC and Web API testing by hosting the full web stack (database included) in memory while providing a client to test "from the outside in" by issuing http requests to our application.